sh4nx0r/sh4nx0r.github.io/_posts/2017-04-21-mega-guide-information-security-interview-questions.md

 > ## ***Errata & Contributions***

-Eventhough I have taken every care to ensure the accuracy of the content, mistakes do happen.
-Incase if you come across any errors or typos, either you can write to me or **make changes wherever neccessary in the below linked repository**.
+Even though I have taken every care to ensure the accuracy of the content, mistakes do happen.
+Incase if you come across any errors or typos, either you can write to me or **make changes wherever necessary in the below linked repository**.
 Any one of that will be highly appreciated.
 Contribution to this guide is welcome.
 {: .notice}